zapier/resthooks/posts/profiles/how-active-campaign-uses-rest-hooks.md

 title: How ActiveCampaign Uses REST Hooks
-author: Matt Thommes
+author: Interview with Matt Thommes
 date: 2013-08-26
 comments: false

 ### [Home](/) > {{ title }}

-<div class="quote">"We got to the point where polling would sometimes disrupt service."</div>
+<div class="quote">We got to the point where polling would sometimes disrupt service.</div>

 <iframe width="560" height="315" src="//www.youtube.com/embed/QDgcisDm9ZA?color=white&theme=light&rel=0" frameborder="0" allowfullscreen></iframe>

+## About ActiveCampaign

+ActiveCampaign is a portable, easy Email Marketing platform targeted at small and medium size businesses.
+Create email marketing and HTML newsletter campaigns in minutes.
+Powerful email marketing software features with free premium templates.

+## Case Study

 ActiveCampaign has been committed to developers from the very beginning.
 They built their REST API 3-5 years ago to begin fostering a developer community and since then they've grown their platform to the point where load from API polling would sometimes disrupt service.